nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Command:** `delete`<br>

-1. Deleting a person while all persons are being shown
+1. Deleting a patient while all patients are being shown
     * **Prerequisites:**
         * Non-empty patient list
-        * List all persons using the `list` command
+        * List all patients using the `list` command
           <br><br>
     * **Test Case 1:** `delete 1`
     * **Expected:** First patient is deleted from the list.
 Details of the deleted contact shown in the status message.
       <br><br>
     * **Test Case 2:** `delete 0`
-    * **Expected:** No person is deleted.
+    * **Expected:** No patient is deleted.
 Error details shown in the status message.
       <br><br>
     * **Test Case 3:** Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)
-    * **Expected:** No person is deleted.
+    * **Expected:** No patient is deleted.
 Error details shown in the status message.
       <br><br>
 ### Searching for a patient